"In the south, it is different, they have a audience that is literate."

-This botanical garden is a must-visit for the nature lovers.
+This botanical garden is a must-visit for nature lovers.
 It is an old park opened to the public in 1826.
-Sprawling over a 22 acre land, you can unwind and enjoy the twittering of birds while you explore the rich variety of flora here.
-At this cool retreat, you will find varieties of tree and plants labelled with their scientific and common names.
+Sprawling over a 22-acre land, you can unwind and enjoy the twittering of birds while you explore the rich variety of flora here.
+At this cool retreat, you will find varieties of trees and plants labeled with their scientific and common names.

 Basilica of the Sacred Heart of Jesus, Puducherry

 A sacred haven, the Basilica of the Sacred Heart of Jesus is close to the Botanical Garden.
 Adorned with Gothic architecture, this basilica will sweep you off your feet.
 People visit this church to see the rare stained glass panels displaying events from the life of Christ and saints of the Catholic Church.

 Promenade Beach, Puducherry